finos/community/docs/governance/Software-Projects/Contribution-Compliance-Requirements.md

 ---

 ## Overview
-To ensure that we have the legal right to distribute your contribution, the Foundation has three requirements for every contribution:
+To ensure that FINOS has the legal right to distribute your contribution, the Foundation has three requirements for every contribution:

 1. **Contributor License Agreement**.
 Before contributing for the first time, every contributor (or their employer) must complete the appropriate contributor license agreement.
 2. **License information**.
 Projects and contributions must include certain license information, copyright notices, and other information.